olasode-david/netflix-clone/README.md

 ## To get started

-- We're going to be using tmdb to pull the movies
+- We're going to be using tmdb api  to pull the movies

 ## List of movies end point